its-Jassie/EVOO-LP5-LP4-Hackintosh/README.md

 #  Evoo LP4 and LP5 Hackintosh Dual Boot Install Guide
-A guide to install MacOS alongside Windows on the EVOO LP5 probably also LP4 and possibly help with other models
+A guide to install MacOS alongside Windows on the EVOO LP5 probably also LP4 and possibly help with other models from the creator of the [definitive guide for LP5 heat, battery, and power managment](https://www.reddit.com/r/EVOOGaming/comments/gomcd2/the_definitive_guide_for_lp5_heat_battery_and/?utm_source=share&utm_medium=web2x&context=3) guide (windows)

 ## What is not working